superbrave/gdpr-bundle/Resources/doc/exporter.md

 ## Register new normalizers

-You can create your own normalizers and register them in the compiler pass by tagging the service.
+You can create your own normalizers and add them to the compiler pass by tagging the service.

 ```yml
 your_bundle_name.your_normalizer: